 Tripcom (TCOM) Receives a Hold from Nomura

-Nomura analyst Jialong Shi maintained a Hold rating on Tripcom (TCOM) on March 19 and set a price target of $24.80.
-The company’s shares closed last Monday at $22.49, close to its 52-week low of $20.10.
+Nomura analyst Jialong Shi maintained a Hold rating on Tripcom (TCOM) today and set a price target of $24.80.
+The company’s shares closed last Monday at $25.60.

 See today’s analyst top recommended stocks >>